 Education points help you obtain or maintain Class A status.
 Service points may be used to renew your Class A status.
-Find out what type of activities qualify for points with the Education and Golf-Centric Service Points chart.
+Find out what type of activities qualify for points with the New Education and Golf-Centric Service Points org.

 Golf-centric service points